sablier-labs/docs/docs/reference/lockup/04-access-control.md

 ## Withdraw to Any Address

-The assets in a stream can be withdrawn to any address only by the recipient or an approved third party.
+The tokens in a stream can be withdrawn to any address only by the recipient or an approved third party.

 ```mermaid
 flowchart LR;